-3. Applicants who reside in Alaska, Hawaii, or Canada, and whose native language is English, have the option to submit a pre-screening video by December 1.
+2. Applicants who reside in Alaska, Hawaii, Puerto Rico, or Canada, and whose native language is English, have the option to submit a pre-screening video by December 1.
 This option may be exercised entirely at the discretion of the applicant.

-4. Please do NOT submit a pre-screening video if you reside within the 48 contiguous United States or Puerto Rico AND your native language is English.
+4. Please do NOT submit a pre-screening video if you reside within the 48 contiguous United States AND your native language is English.

 5. Pre-screening decisions are final.
 Applicants who are not invited to the live auditions based on their pre-screening video will not be permitted to schedule a live audition.
 Applicants who are invited to a live audition based on the results of the pre-screening are required to attend a live audition in order to be considered for admission.
 An invitation to a live audition is not an offer of admission, nor is it a guarantee of a callback.

-7. Pre-screening videos must be submitted via the Accept'd portal, available here: http://app.getacceptd.com/juilliard There is a $15 charge to submit a pre-screening video, payable via credit card on the Accept'd portal.
+7. Pre-screening videos must be submitted via the online application.
 Videos must be submitted by 11:59 p.m.
-EST on December 1, 2015.
+EST on December 1, 2016.
 Incomplete or insufficient pre-screening materials may affect consideration for an invitation to a live audition.
 Applicants who fail to provide required pre-screening materials by the deadline will not be considered for an invitation to a live audition, and their application will be discontinued.